 Embark and dog DNA

-Our Co-Founder and Chief Science Officer Adam Boyko has completed extensive research on dogs and their DNA.
+Our Co-Founder and Chief Science Officer Dr. Adam Boyko has completed extensive research on dogs and their DNA.
 His work can be seen in Nature and other scientific publications.
-Adam traveled the world with his brother, Embark Co-Founder and CEO Ryan Boyko; the pair flew to over 40 countries on every inhabited continent to complete the research necessary to launch Embark and better the future of all dogs.
+Dr. Boyko traveled the world with his brother, Embark Co-Founder and CEO Ryan Boyko.
+The pair flew to over 40 countries on every inhabited continent to complete the research necessary to launch Embark and better the future of all dogs.

-“Dogs are man’s oldest companion and have played a unique role in our lives for millennia,” Adam said.
+“Dogs are humankind’s oldest companion and have played a unique role in our lives for millennia,” Dr. Boyko said.
 “Now in the 21st century, we’re seeing how they are also uniquely suited to be our companion for groundbreaking discoveries about the genetics of behavior, aging, cancer and so much more.”